 None of them warranted a comment, actually, other than the business was brisk in all.
 It's just that the Riverside was, quite simply, the pic of the bunch.

-The Swiss chalet-style construction of the train station is another hint to the well-to-do spa resort but by the end of the nineteenth century that had fallen out of fashion.
+The Swiss chalet-style construction of the train station is another hint to the well-to-do spa resort but by the end of the 19th century that had fallen out of fashion.

 When it was realised that the idea behind the benefits of hydrotherapy was, indeed, a stinker.